kolhesuraj/google-drive-file-transfer/readme.md

 Before you can use this API, you need to have the following prerequisites:

 1. **OAuth2 Credentials**: You must create OAuth2 credentials for both the source and destination Google Drive accounts.
-Follow the steps in the Google Developer Console to create OAuth2 credentials (client ID and client secret) [https://console.cloud.google.com/] and place it into .env file refer[env.example].
+Follow the steps in the Google Developer Console to create OAuth2 credentials (client ID and client secret) [https://console.cloud.google.com/] and place it into .env file refer[env.example](./env.example).

 2. **npm Packages**: Install the required npm packages by running the following command in your project directory: